spreadingmind/happy_b_telegram_bot/README.md

+This a happy_b_telegram_bot created with Telegram API and <a href=https://github.com/python-telegram-bot/python-telegram-bot>python-telegram-bot wraper</a>.

-This a happy_b_telegram_bot that contains videos(stored locally in /videos).
-Video is sent to user when corresponding option is chosen in a list.
+It sends videos(stored locally in /videos) when corresponding option is chosen in a list and stores log of pressed buttons in csv file.
 Back << button, restart /r are useful features for the user.